mstksg/mutable/doc/index.md

 Take back the power of **mutable objects** with all the **safety** and explicit state of Haskell.
 Associate and generate "piecewise-mutable" versions for your composite data types in a composable and automatic way.
 Think of it like a "generalized `MVector` for all ADTs".
+It also leverages GHC Generics to make working with piecewise mutability as simple as possible.

 Making piecewise updates on your giant composite data types (like artificial neural networks or game states in your game loop) got you down?
 Tired of